Fairness Concepts for Indivisible Items with Externalities: EF1 and EFX under Externalities

 Recall that envy-freeness cannot be guaranteed in the indivisible domain even if there are two agents and one item, and the agents have no externalities.
-In view of this challenge, a natural recourse is to explore `up to one item relaxations' of fairness concepts.
-We next formalize an `up to $k$ items relaxation' of EF under externalities.
+In view of this challenge, a natural recourse is to explore ``up to one item relaxations'' of fairness concepts.
+The intuition is that when an agent is envious, she would like to swap her bundle with another agent.
+The ``up to $k$'' relaxation ensures that such a swap is not desirable if at most $k$ items are removed from consideration.
+We next formalize an ``up to $k$ items relaxation'' of EF under externalities. \begin{definition}[Envy-Freeness up to $k$ Items] An allocation $\pi$ is envy-free up to $k$ items (EF$k$) if for every pair of agents $i,j\in N$, there exists a set of items $C \subseteq A$ and an allocation $\lambda$ such that the following conditions hold: \begin{enumerate} \item $|C|\leq k$; \item $\lambda_{\ell}=\pi_{\ell} \setminus C$ for all $\ell \in N$; \item $V_i(\lambda)\geq V_i(\lambda^{i\leftrightarrow j})$. \end{enumerate} \end{definition}